 - Acquainted with the validity, relevance and limitations of different sources of evidence

-Interpersonal and communications (Level C - Adapts communications effectively):
+LEVEL C - Adapts communications effectively:

 - Tailors communication (content, style and medium) to diverse audiences